zitadel/zitadel/docs/docs/guides/migrate/sources/keycloak.md

 <img src="/docs/img/guides/migrate/keycloak-33.png" alt="Migrating users from Keycloak to ZITADEL"/>

+You ClientId will be displayed after you click **Create**.
+Make a note of it.

 <img src="/docs/img/guides/migrate/keycloak-34.png" alt="Migrating users from Keycloak to ZITADEL"/>

+Click on Redirect Settings and select **Development Mode** via the toggle button.

 <img src="/docs/img/guides/migrate/keycloak-35.png" alt="Migrating users from Keycloak to ZITADEL"/>

-You need to configure additional origins to prevent CORS errors.
-Inside the application configuration, select **Additional Origins** and add the required URLs:

 Now that you've finalized the ZITADEL configuration for the project and application, your last required change is to modify the sample application to now use ZITADEL instead of Keycloak.
-Since both tools implement the same authentication flows, all you need to do is change the `issuer` URL and the `client ID`:
+Since both tools implement the same authentication flows, all you need to do is change the `issuer` URL and the `clientId`:

 ```JavaScript
 const authConfig: AuthConfig = {